Frankfurt School of Finance & Management: Activities

 Frankfurt School is one of the top higher-education institutions involved in business and management research, and has one of the largest business-school faculties in Germany.
-Faculty members publish their research findings in leading international peer-reviewed journals, present them at academic and specialist conferences, and conduct joint research projects with industry practitioners.
+About 80 faculty members publish their research findings in leading international peer-reviewed journals, present them at academic and specialist conferences, and conduct joint research projects with industry practitioners.

+Frankfurt School is also one of the most research-intensive institutions in business administration in Germany.
+In the most recent Top 100 Business School Research Rankings of the University of Texas at Dallas (UTD), it ranks first in Germany in terms of the number of UTD publications and is on a level playing field with the top 100 research-focused institutions worldwide.

-The Frankfurt School faculty is organized around six departments.
+The Frankfurt School faculty is organized around five departments.